 The problem with picking up the phone when one receives a text is the temptation to scroll through other notifications.
 After that, there’s the urge to check emails, then social media “for a while.”
 When one succumbs to this, work grinds to a halt, and the user falls into a rabbit hole for at least 10 minutes.
-There are two ways to get out of this.
-Get a smartwatch to screen these notifications or a desktop app like MightyText or MySMS.
+You have two options to get out of this; Buy a smartwatch to receive notifications on your wrist, or download an application like MightyText or MySMS.
 This time, we discuss MightyText vs. MySMS – which is better?

 MightyText vs. MySMS – Which is Better?

-So, MightyText vs. MySMS – which is better?
-Now, because iPhones do not allow other apps to access text messages, iPhone users are out of luck.
-Though using MightyText on the iPhone requires some technical gymnastics that we will not cover.
+So, MightyText vs. MySMS – which is better? iPhone users won’t be able to enjoy these applications because iOS does not allow third party apps to access text messages.
 Both MightyText and MySMS work well with Android phones, and that’s something good they have in common.

 MySMS is an excellent alternative to MightyText since its free version allows for the sending of unlimited text messages from the desktop, as much as the phone’s plan can handle.
-If texting is the user’s only concern, then this is a great option compared to MightyText.
+If texting is your only concern, then this is a better option than MightText.

 MightyText vs MySMS?
 It’s easy to decide for users who want unlimited texting over the desktop.
 It would have to be MySMS.
-Plus, the paid version is quite inexpensive and gets users other cool features.
-For users who want a good-looking interface, the ability to dial up the nearby phone, sync photo and video content, and see and screen all notifications, it would be MightyText.
+The paid version is also quite inexpensive, considering the features it offers.
+If you want a better user interface, an app that lets you dial up your nearby phone and sync your photos and videos, and screen your notifications, MightyText is the one for you.